Community Matters To Us

 We believe that scholastic excellence has always been important, but that it is increasingly vital in our rapidly changing, technological world.

 Initially, the award was a t-shirt, but in recent years, it has been a personalized USB key or a charging brick.
 In 2018, it was a wireless bluetooth headset.
 The words Honor Student and the year are emblazoned on the device or the shirt.

 The Honor Student Program is our way to recognize excellence and to say "Job well done!" to the top 5 students in each class.
 Please click here to see a complete list of the recipients.
 It's a great group!

 Technology That We Use

 In the mid-1990s, few people knew about the Global Positioning System (GPS) or how significantly that it would affect their world.
 Grace Flying Service realized that GPS, when coupled with a then-new system called differential correction, could provide significantly better guidance for crop treatment, whether aerial or ground based.
 So 20 years ago, we embraced the new technology wholeheartedly, spending significant resources to perfect a system.

-Still, that early investment in the new GPS technology paid big dividends: we soon had an airborne guidance system, which provided real time accuracy of less than two feet.
+That early investment in the new GPS technology paid big dividends: we soon had an airborne guidance system, which provided real time accuracy of less than two feet.
 Using a light bar mounted on the aircraft fuselage for guidance, we were able to construct and fly incredibly precise electronic patterns over our customers' crops, guided by satellites orbiting 8,000 miles above the earth.
-At the time, it didn't seem real.
+At the time, it seemed unreal.

 On every application today, we use an updated version of that original GPS system: every load and every swath.
 It's even more valuable than we ever hoped that it would be.